Cover Star: LGBT Activist, Micheal Ighodaro

 Favorite quote from a movie

-When you realize you want to spend the rest of your life with somebody, you want the rest of your life to start as soon as possible.”
+When you realize you want to spend the rest of your life with somebody, you want the rest to start as soon as possible.”

 When Harry Met Sally, 1989